Changissnz/political_commentary_with_anecdotes__08-19-2026/README.md

 **I believe most of the Christian clergy is benign.** Accommodations from and involving any clergy may not be, either through repression (right-wing) or over-expansion (left-wing).
-In purist terms, although practice has long past purity, his religious dichotomy runs inverse to the political dichotomy (repression as left-wing through statism and over-expression as right-wing through commerce).
+In purist terms, although practice has long past purity, this religious dichotomy runs inverse to the political dichotomy (repression as left-wing through statism and over-expression as right-wing through commerce).
 Yes, it is a flawed division of understanding complexities and multipolarities.
 But rationality rarely steps outside of division by two before division by more.
 Some Christians believe that schism is a